jvtalwar/2022-MSTP-Bioinformatics-Bootcamp/Day_2/README.md

 ## Slides for Day 2:

-Slides for Day 2 can be found here: COMING SOON - Stay tuned for a slide deck near you!
+Slides for Day 2 can be found here: https://docs.google.com/presentation/d/1Twq3JUwoFixc1qGG20ZaCsO4yuTsshQmdaGOPcQsPJA/edit?usp=sharing

 If you run into any issues or have any questions/concerns feel free to shoot me an email: jtalwar@eng.ucsd.edu